 A best-in-class specialty retailer used in-store digital experiences to engage customers while they interacted with the products.
 The company collected data on personal preferences from these interactions and used it to engage customers on topics of interest and to generate highly targeted product offers.
 The retailer used online video to bring the playfulness of the store environment to its mobile channel.
 Display ads and email delivered targeted product offers to prompt customers to visit the website, where they could discover, and ultimately purchase, additional products.
 Customers could also use the website to schedule appointments and classes, attending both in the retailer’s stores.
 The retailer experienced an increase of 10% to 20% in the value of the average order and in purchasing frequency.
 The retailer attributes these results to its in-store digital engagement and targeted marketing efforts.

 As noted above, personalization done right can pack a powerful punch.
-In our experience, companies that use advanced personalization methods can realize an improvement of 20% or more in their net promoter scores.
-In addition, these retailers can see productivity gains of 6% to 10% and incremental revenue growth of 10% or more.5 Notes: 5 These are the results of BCG’s internal analysis of personalization impact across more than 20 engagements from 2013 through 2018.
+In our experience, companies that use advanced personalization methods can realize an improvement of 20% or more in their customer loyalty scores.
+In addition, these retailers can see productivity gains of 6% to 10% and incremental revenue growth of 10% or

 Our research provides additional evidence that investing in personalization maturity pays off.
 According to BCG’s Personalization Maturity Index, retailers at tier two—companies that are scaling advanced personalization capabilities—realize, on average, four times the revenue lift from their personalization efforts, compared with retailers with rudimentary capabilities.
 In addition to being at this advanced maturity level, best-in-class retailers consistently realize a revenue lift of 25% or more from their efforts.
 (See Exhibit 4.)